 FFP was the brainchild of Michele Platini, who believes that big spending clubs are ruining the game.
 So he persuaded his UEFA colleagues to introduce financial fair play to prevent them from spending beyond their means.

-The Premier League jumped on board and have introduced their own set of FFP guidelines, which enables clubs to make a loss of up to £105m a year as long as it can be guaranteed by the club’s owners.
+The Premier League jumped on board and have introduced their own set of FFP guidelines, which enables clubs to make a loss of up to £105m a year as long as it can be formally assured by the club’s owners.
 Investment in youth development and necessary ‘infrastructure’, i.e. training ground improvements, are exempt.

 According to the rules, clubs that lose in excess of the £105m mark can face ‘severe’ penalties, including fines and points deductions.

-How do the Fines Compare in Terms of Severity?
+How Do the Fines Compare in Terms of Severity?

 Premiership Rugby introduced a means-tested system of punishment which dictates that for every £1 in overspend on the salary cap, a punishment of £3 is dished out.